broderickhyman/Melvor-Idle-Combat-Simulator-Reloaded/README.md

  - Colours are a gradient between blue (0% estimated death rate) to red (100% estimated death rate).
  - The highest scoring entity for the selected metric is highlighted in yellow (with a similar gradient based on death rate).
 </details>

-## Notes for Mozilla Reviewers
-> This add-on is a simulation tool for a browser game (Melvor Idle).
-We run "eval" on some functions and classes in a web worker, these functions and classes are part of the page where the content script is injected, some of these are modified by the script before passing them to the web worker.
-Here, "eval" is used to recreate a modified version of the game environment in web workers.
-This functionality can not be replicated with "window.Function".
-The performance hit is minimal, since this environment only has to be created once at the start of the session.